jsherman212/svc_stalker/README.md

 before returning from it & giving control back to the kernel to carry out the system call/mach trap.

+The system call/mach trap number is placed in code[0] of the exception message sent for convenience.

 Requires `libusb`: `brew install libusb`

 Requires `perl`: `brew install perl`